Templespa owner and co-founder, Liz Warom, reveals how she and her husband started their business, and how faith is at the centre of all they do

 We’re now committed to a digitally led business so this will focus our efforts on lots of new, ground-breaking developments.
 We are also launching internationally, which is hugely exciting and strategically will be a big ‘win’ for us if we can crack some key markets.

 What are you trying to achieve with Templespa and do you think you have achieved it so far?

 We are thrilled and thankful for our journey and progress so far, but we know we have a beautiful, God-inspired brand and we want to get it into the hands of as many people as possible.
 That will continue to be our mission.

-For more information about products, as well as opportunities to become a lifestyle consultant within Spa to Go, visit templespa.com
+For more information about Templespa’s range of luxury skincare, as well as opportunities to become a lifestyle consultant within Spa To Go, visit templespa.com